wangminhang/CarND-Advanced-Lane-Lines/writeup.md

 * When I apply in challenge video, the output is not good.
 I think the reason is in combination function is not well enouph.
 For more better output, we should find a better combination to improve the effect of detect line.
 Also, we should do some Preprocessing like Histogram equalization.
+* The main challenge that I faced was trying to find color and gradient thresholds that work most of the time.